Italian Citizenship by Marriage (Jure Matrimonii)

 Who Is Eligible for Italian Citizenship Through Marriage?

-As of 2016, the Italian government recognizes same-sex civil unions, and marriages of these individuals which were documented abroad may be eligible.
+As of 2016, the Italian government recognizes same-sex civil unions.
+Marriages of these individuals which were documented abroad may be eligible.
 Under these regulations for same-sex marriages, where one spouse is an Italian citizen, their partner may consider applying for citizenship as well.

 If Married Before April 27, 1983